Optimal selection of sample-size dependent common subsets of covariates for multi-task regression prediction: Prediction error with random covariates: A single dataset

 \subsection{Discrete covariates}

-When ${\bf X}$ contains discrete covariates, the matrix $(\mathbb{X}_n'\mathbb{X}_n/n)^{-1}$ does not exist with positive probability, and expressions like $\widehat{\bs \beta}_n$ of \eqref{eq:linbeta} and hence $R(n,p)$ of \eqref{eq:kprederr} do not exist.
+When ${\bf X}$ contains discrete covariates, the probability that the matrix $(\mathbb{X}_n'\mathbb{X}_n/n)^{-1}$ does not exist is positive, and expressions like $\widehat{\bs \beta}_n$ of \eqref{eq:linbeta} and hence $R(n,p)$ of \eqref{eq:kprederr} may not exist.
 When the components of $\bf X$ are bounded, we provide the following limiting approach.
 Set